 - Budget: It’s all about the money… true.
 Your monthly (rental) budget will determine which neighbourhoods will suit best.
 And given the fact that more and more people come to the Netherlands on a local contract, in many cases you will have to compete with local home finders.
 Just to give an idea; a legal and furnished two bedroom rental apartment in Amsterdam city centre will probably cost you around € 1600,00 (exclusive of utilities) per month.
 The monthly rent for a similar apartment in Maastricht city centre will be around € 1000,00 (ex utilities).
 However, it’s not always the case that a higher budget offers you more to choose from.
 For example, the situation on the rental market in Amsterdam is currently very tight.
 This means that there may only be a few houses that probably meet your requirements and are within the set budget.
 An increase of budget does not automatically mean an increase of supply.
 But of course it does influence on location and quality of property.

 - Expectations: What do you expect from your housing situation?
 Each person will answer this question differently, based on their personal situation.
 But often even cultural background weighs in.
-Housing in the Netherlands might differ from what you are used to.
-What we see is that people who come over from the United States (except New York and other major cities) often expect more than a Dutch house can offer.
-The rooms are not very big, stairs are steep, and often there is only one bathroom.
-When moving from India or China, Dutch houses may seem rather special and offer more than they would have expected.
-However, a ground floor is often considered unsafe.
-While we Dutchies prefer to have a ground floor, so we have a garden to enjoy.
+Housing in the Netherlands might differ from what you are used to or feel comfortable with.
+For example, a ground floor can be considered unsafe, while we Dutchies prefer to have a ground floor, so we have a garden to enjoy.